borbelyattila11/ImageSignal/Music Compression.md

 In **Audio Compression** masking windows are used to identify and remove inaudible sound components in formats like MP3 and AAC.

 ### The Bark Scale and Critical Bands
+The Bark Scale is a psychoacoustic scale that divides the audible spectrum (20Hz to 20kHz) into 24 critical bands based on the frequency regions that correspond to auditory fitlers in human hearing.
+These bands are non-linear and wider at higher frequencies while narrow for lower frequencies, since the human hearing is more sensitive to low-frequency (~500Hz) sounds.

 ### Steps of MPEG compression
+1. **Analysis and Filtering:** Split the audio signal into multiple frequency subbands using filter banks or transforms like Modified Discrete Cosine Transform (MDCT).
+2. **Psychoacoustic Analysis:** Analyze the audio to determine masking effects and the threshold of audibility.
+3. **Quantization:** Quantize the audio data, prioritizing perceptually important components and reducing precision for less significant components.
+4. **Encoding:** Use Huffman coding or RLE compression to further reduce file size.
+5. **Bit Allocation:** Dynamically allocate bits based on psychoacoustic importance, ensuring higher fidelity for perceptually significant parts of the audio.
+6. **Error Protection and Multiplexing:** Error checking and multiplex the compressed audio data with other streams (video, metadata).

+## Notes:
+- **Filter Banks:** Filter banks divide the signal into multiple frequency bands using band-pass filters.